UMD-AMAV/TerpCopter2018/README.md

 - terpcopter_commander
 - terpcopter_vision

-Simulation folder contains modified iris.sdf.
-Add the model into the Firmware/Tools/sitl_gazebo/models/iris
+Simulation folder contains modified iris.sdf and world and models.
+Add the model into the Firmware/Tools/sitl_gazebo/models/iris and worlds respectively